Reading List - Books That Have Impacted My Alternative Lifestyle

 The Food Movement:

 Animal, Vegetable, Mineral: A year of food life by Barbara Kingsolver.
-Another classic for “foodies” updated in 2017 after Kingsolver and her family spent a year eating locally, both by growing their own and shopping at area farmers’ markets.
+Another classic for “foodies” was updated in 2017 after Kingsolver and her family spent a year eating locally, both by growing their own and shopping at area farmers’ markets.

 This book will really show you how it is possible to eat locally.
 To grow all that you can and then trade, barter, and buy what else you need from area farmers.
 Kingsolver is also a prolific novelist.
 My favorite is Animal Dreams.